Seddryck/Schemathief/docs/_docs/specify-parser-parameters.md

 ## Parameters for CSV parsers

-The following parameters are accepted by $TemplateNamePascalCase$ to define the behavior of a CSV parser:
+The following parameters are accepted by Schemathief to define the behavior of a CSV parser:

 - `delimiter`: Specifies the delimiter between fields.
 - `lineTerminator`: Specifies the delimiter between records.